111 Exeter to Taunton

 Once, four signal boxes would have been seen from here.
 Two would have been in picture: Exeter Middle and Exeter Goods Yard; Exeter East and Exeter Riverside Yard lay off picture to the right. +

-The goods avoiding lines originally had junctions at Exeter East and Exeter West; Taunton’s equivalent boxes were name East Junction and West Junction.
+The goods avoiding lines originally had junctions at Exeter East and Exeter West; Taunton’s equivalent boxes were named East Junction and West Junction.

 As a wartime measure, Riverside Yard was built on waste ground between the main line and the river, the goods lines were extended to Cowley Bridge.
 Italian prisoners of war helped to lay the seven through sidings of the new marshalling yard.
 The signal box, opened in 1943, stood roughly at centre.